kev20006/watchList/README.md

 ### Existing Features

-#### Data Structures

-Movies and TV shows are stored as custom classes, with methods to generate the HTML for their various states.

-These classes are defined in classes.js

 #### Up To Date External Data

 WatchList uses the TMDB API to get information about movies and TV shows used to create the movie and tv objects.